3sanket3/serverless-firebase-admin/README.md

 # serverless-firebase-admin

 DEMO : accessing firebase admin from multiple functions of firebase

-Make sure you add serviceAccountKey.json provided by firebase, which contains the secretkeys.
+Make sure you add `serviceAccountKey.json` provided by firebase, which contains the secret keys.